ManuelGehl/molecule_solubility/README.md

 **Figure 4: Feature importance based on a Random Forest Regressor using continuous features.**
 <br></br>

 Regardless of whether the ring features were categorical or continuous, they added little to the predictive power of the models.
 According to the correlation analysis, the most important feature by far is the partition coefficient.
 Interestingly, the BertzCT is the second most important feature, which is different from the correlation matrix.
 The general trend is that chemical descriptors that describe accessible surface areas, branching or other more topological features are much more important than the simple atom type descriptors.
+In particular, the presence of the elements oxygen, carbon and chlorine was more important than sodium, fluorine, bromine and potassium.
+The latter were also in the group of least important characteristics.
+This finding is very different to the findinds of the correlation analysis.

 Finally, the following features were included in the training dataset used for model building:
 - MolWt